 Frost the Layers While Warm

 - Place a still-warm layer on a cardboard round set on a cooling rack inside a baking sheet.
-Spread 1/4 cup of icing on the layer smoothing it gently to the edges.
+Spread 1/4 cup of icing on the layer, smoothing it gently to the edges (an offset spatula is great for this job).
 Top with the next layer and repeat.

-👉 PRO TIP: Note that the icing will be thin and fairly runny.
+Note that the icing will be thin and fairly runny.
 It will drip down the sides of the layers.
 This is to be expected.
 Any excess icing should be scraped up and returned to the pan and all of it used in icing the cake.
-This is why I strongly recommend doing the icing of the cake on a cooling rack set inside a baking pan.
+This is why I strongly recommend doing the icing of the cake on a wire rack set inside a baking pan.

 - When all the layers have been stacked and iced, spread the remaining icing over the top and sides of the cake.
 If the icing becomes thick, return the pan to very low heat until it returns to spreading consistency.